thlorenz/valuepack/README.md

 You can play with scripts inside `./scripts`.

+### environment variables

+The following environment variables are considered by the scripts:

+- `VALUEPACK_DATA` the directory in which json data fetched from the npm registry is stored (defaults to `valuepack-mine-npm/data`)
+- `VALUEPACK_DB` the path at which the leveldb data is stored (defaults to `valuepack-mine-npm/store/valuepack.db`)

 ### rebuild script

 In order to store all data in leveldb, please run: